Vijayanagar invasion of Bijapur (1543): Campaign

-Faced with the overwhelming threat posed by the three allied armies, Ibrahim Adil Shah Iof Bijapur and his ally, Kasim Bareed, sought to divert attention from their beleaguered territories.
+Faced with the overwhelming threat posed by the three allied armies, Ibrahim Adil Shah I of Bijapur and his ally, Kasim Bareed, sought to divert attention from their beleaguered territories.
 They launched a campaign against Paranda Fort a strategic fortress on the Nizam Shahi frontier, laying siege to it.
-This strategy proved effective, compelling Burhan Nizam Shah I and his northern allies to redirect their forces to relieve Paranda easing the pressure on Sholapur.
+This strategy proved effective, compelling Burhan Nizam Shah I and his northern allies to redirect their forces to relieve Paranda, easing the pressure on Sholapur.
 However, as Ibrahim and Kasim Bareed attempted to block their adversaries' advance at Khaspur, they suffered a defeat.
 Their combined forces were driven from the field.

 Ibrahim Adil Shah I was forced to abandon his heavy baggage and camp equipment in a desperate retreat.
 Kasim Bareed, fleeing towards Bidar faced pursuit by his rival Jamsheed who chased him to the very gates of the city.
 This marked a critical moment for Bijapur on the brink of collapse.
-Had the allied forces of Ahmadnagar, Golkonda, and Vijayanagar maintained their cohesion a little longer, they could have delivered a decisive blow to Ibrahim Adil Shah I potentially dismantling Bijapur's sovereignty and dividing its territories among themselves.
+Had the allied forces of Ahmadnagar, Golkonda, and Vijayanagar maintained their cohesion a little longer, they could have delivered a decisive blow to Ibrahim Adil Shah I, potentially dismantling Bijapur's sovereignty and dividing its territories among themselves.

 Jamsheed Quli Qutub Shah’s unexpected withdrawal.
 Whether driven by his self-interest, the king of Golkonda abandoned the campaign and returned to his kingdom, enriched by looting Kasim Bareed.
 This abrupt departure disrupted the confederate army giving Ibrahim Adil Shah a much needed reprieve.
 Alarmed by the precarious situation and uncertain about his next steps, Ibrahim Adil Shah I urgently summoned his trusted minister Asad Khan from Belgaum to seek guidance.

 Following the advice of his minister, Asad Khan, Ibrahim Adil Shah I adopted a strategy to divide his enemies.
 Recognizing Burhan Nizam Shah I as his most formidable adversary, he offered the Sholapur districts as a peace settlement.
 Burhan Nizam Shah I satisfied with his gains and with the monsoon season approaching, agreed to suspend hostilities.
 Similarly Rama Raya was presented with gifts to placate him.
 Isolated by the withdrawal of his allies and faced with unrest among subordinate chiefs within the Vijayanagar Empire Rama Raya had little choice but to accept the terms and abandon the Bijapur campaign.

 Aftermath

 After separately negotiating peace with Burhan Nizam Shah I and Rama Raya Ibrahim Adil Shah turned his attention to Jamsheed Quli Qutb Shah of Golkonda whose invasion had inflicted significant damage on his realm.
-Ibrahim Adil Shah I launched a campaign reclaiming key territories such as Kalyani and Udgir before advancing to Golkonda.
+Ibrahim Adil Shah I launched a campaign, reclaiming key territories such as Kalyani and Udgir before advancing to Golkonda.
 Under the leadership of Asad Khan, the Bijapur forces engaged in a fierce battle near the walls of Golkonda.
-During the conflict, Asad Khan personally dueled with Jamsheed Quli Qutb Shah disfiguring the king in combat.
-The Golkonda forces suffered a defeat forcing Jamsheed to sue for peace.
+During the conflict, Asad Khan personally dueled with Jamsheed Quli Qutb Shah, disfiguring the king in combat.
+The Golkonda forces suffered a defeat, forcing Jamsheed to sue for peace.